|Nutritional Guidelines (per serving)|

 - dash red pepper flakes (to taste)

-- Finely mince the garlic.
-Finely chip the parsley and cilantro, and oregano if using).
+Finely mince the garlic.
+Finely chop the parsley and cilantro, and oregano if using).

 Stir garlic and herbs together in a small bowl.
 Add the olive oil and lime juice and stir well.
 Season with salt to taste.

 Peel and slice the avocado and place in a blender or food processor.
 Add the mayonnaise and sour cream and process until mixed well.
 Add parsley/garlic mixture and pulse very briefly, just until you have a smooth, blended mixture.
 Taste for seasoning and season with salt and pepper to taste.
 Add more lime juice if needed.

 Store in the refrigerator until ready to serve.